 Thorpeness is a fairytale inspired holiday village that was dreamt up and created by the Ogilvie family in the early 1900’s.
 In the heart of the village is a Peter Pan themed boating lake, plus several places to eat and an emporium.

-While visiting Thorpeness, try to spot the iconic House in the Clouds; once an old water tower that supplied the village, the top was disguised to look like a fairytale home to remain in keeping with the Ogilvie family vision.
+This beautiful little village has many hidden treasures, so make sure you go for a walk around to explore!
+You might be lucky enough to find the iconic House in the Clouds; once an old water tower that supplied the village, the building was converted into accommodation and disguised to look like a fairytale home to remain in keeping with the Ogilvie family vision.

-Thorpeness Meare lies in the heart of the village and covers 60 acres; with 40 acres of shallow water boating lake, and Peter Pan themed islands.
+In the heart of the village lies Thorpeness Meare which covers 60 acres; with 40 acres of shallow water boating lake, and Peter Pan themed islands.
 These were hand dug in 1912-1913, and the tiny islands contain locations found in J M Barrie’s novel.
-Rental is available from spring through to the end of summer, including row boats, kayaks, canoes, punts, and dinghies.
-A fantastic adventure for all the family.
-For those who are steadier on land, pop in to the cafe by the Meare for a light bite to eat, or spend some time by the lake feeding the ducks!
+Boat rental is available from spring through to the end of summer, including row boats, kayaks, canoes, punts, and dinghies.
+A fantastic adventure for all the family!
+Refuel at the cafe by the Meare, or spend some time by the lake feeding the ducks and swans!

-The village is situated by a beautiful shingle beach, lined with charming seaside homes, and if you are feeling energetic its just over 2 a mile walk along the beach to reach the town of Aldeburgh.
+Thorpeness is the perfect day out; there are so many unique and historic buildings to be seen all around the village, some fantastic places to eat, and to top it off, the village is situated beside a beautiful shingle beach that is lined with charming seaside homes.
+If you are feeling energetic, it’s also just over 2 a mile walk along the beach to reach the town of Aldeburgh.